cdxcore.util#

 Some Python element.

 Whether to also return the containing module if available.
+Use a string as separator to append the module name to the returned name:

 qualified namestr